 If you want to be a responsible traveler, the first step is one of the easiest: get a travel water filter.
 Here’s another incentive: it’s good for your budget in the long run.

 If you are buying bottled water all the time as you travel around the world, you are a walking environmental disaster.
 Single-use plastic is clogging our rivers, filling our oceans, and overloading our landfills.
 “Oh, but they get recycled,” you may be thinking, but you’d be thinking wrong.
 That’s just a rationalization to make yourself feel better because in fact, only a tiny percentage of single-use plastic bottles get a second life in a travel jacket or a park bench.
 Most of them just end up on the ground or thrown in with the regular trash, to stick around until our planet dies.

-In the USA the recycling percentage is a lame 23%.
+In the USA the recycling percentage was a lame 23% before China stopped taking most of it because of a trade spat.
+It’s surely less than 20% now.
 So imagine what it is when you pop the top and guzzle a liter of water in Nepal, or India, or Peru.
 Wave goodbye to that bottle as it floats out to sea and ends up here:

 Even if you’re torn by the convenience of it all, look at it as a math problem.
 If you spend $2 a day on bottled water on a year-long trip, that’s $730.
 Most of the travel water purifier options highlighted here are under $100.
 Even if you throw in spare filters and a name-brand water bottle that’s insulated, you’re still saving enough money to pay for weeks of lodging or to travel longer.
 Here are the best travel water purifiers you can pack.

 SteriPEN UV Water Purifier